gtxll8/Project-P3-Item-Catalog/README.md

 1 - Install vagrant if you don't have it, use the excellent Udacity's link : https://www.udacity.com/wiki/ud197/install-vagrant

-2 - Clone this repository and cd to main folder 'Project-P3-Item-Catalog' it should look like this :
+2 - Clone this repository and cd inside the main folder 'Project-P3-Item-Catalog' it should look like this :

  ```
     -rw-rw-r-- 1 g g   26 May 15 14:40 README.md